-The ACPS will designate a primary division-level point of contact to implement the partnership and to maintain ongoing communications with APD officials.
+i.
+ACPS will designate a primary division-level point of contact to implement the partnership and to maintain ongoing communications with APD officials.
 The Director of Safety & Security Services or their designee will be the primary contact with APD.

-It is the responsibility of school administrators (Principal or designee) to facilitate effective communication between the SRO and school staff and to support the goals of the partnership.

-Each school with an assigned SRO will provide work area(s) for the SRO that allow access to technologies (computer systems), private interviewing of several persons, and locking storage space for securing physical evidence.
+- ii.
+It is the responsibility of school administrators (Principal or designee) to facilitate effective communication between the SRO and students and school staff and to support the goals of the partnership. - iii.
+Each school with an assigned SRO will provide work area(s) for the SRO that allow access to technologies (computer systems), private interview of several persons, and locking storage space for securing physical evidence.
 Access to technology allows officers to access databases required for the performance of basic law enforcement duties.
 The private interview space also serves as the SROs private office space.
-SROs may use this space for securing evidence only when necessary and when initial investigations do not occur at a police station.

-The ACPS will handle discipline within the school disciplinary process without involving SROs other than in exceptional circumstances outlined below.
+SROs may use this space for securing evidence only when necessary and when initial investigations do not occur at a police station. - ACPS will handle discipline within the school disciplinary process without involving SROs other than in exceptional circumstances outlined below.
 This corresponds with policy JFC-R "Standards of Student Conduct".
-ACPS policies, administrative guidance, training, and ongoing oversight will clearly communicate that school administrators and teachers are responsible for school discipline and that law enforcement is not to be involved with disciplinary action.
-The ACPS is responsible for communicating the goals and role of the SRO to all school administration, staff, and students.

-The following sequence shall be considered an ideal disciplinary process:

-- 1. School Administrators, Student Support Teams, and Staff engage the student. - School Administrators, Student Support Teams, and Staff resolve the event with the assistance of the appropriate Central Office department (Student Services and/or Safety & Security Services). - 3.
-Student responds positively to agreed restorative program.

-The ACPS will ensure that school administrators with an assigned SRO receive relevant training on the roles and responsibilities of SROs.
-For the purposes of this MOU, a school administrator is a principal, assistant principal, or their designee.
-The training should be aligned with the MOU and DCJS curriculum and in consultation with the APD and will include behavioral interventions (ex: Restorative Practices).

-ACPS shall provide payment to compensate officers for working school events/activities such as sporting events, social events, plays, and school sponsored programs.
+ACPS policies, administrative guidance, training and ongoing oversight will clearly communicate that school administrators and teachers are responsible for school discipline and that law enforcement is not to be involved with disciplinary action.
+ACPS is responsible for communicating the goals and role of the SRO to all school administration, staff and students.
+The following sequence shall be considered an ideal disciplinary process: - 1.
+School administrators, student support teams, and staff engage the student - 2.
+School administrators, student support teams, and staff resolve the event with the assistance of the appropriate Central Office department (Student Services and/or Safety & Security Services) - 3.
+Student responds positively to agreed restorative program. - v.
+ACPS will ensure that school administrators with an assigned SRO receive relevant training on the role and responsibilities of SROs.
+For the purpose of this MOU, a school administrator is a principal, assistant principal, or their designee.
+The training should be aligned with the MOU and DCJS curriculum and in consultation with the APD and will include behavioral interventions (ex: Restorative Practices). - vi.
+ACPS shall provide payment to compensate officers for working school events/activities such as sporting events, social events, plays, and school sponsored programs. - vii.
 ACPS will continue to utilize a positive behavior intervention strategy (PBIS) system in grades K-8.
 Additionally, ACPS will utilize restorative practices with grades 8-12.
 Restorative practices include the use of restorative circles to mediate conflict and disciplinary issues.
 If during the use of a restorative circle, or discipline investigation, there is information shared that relates to a required reportable offense to the APD, ACPS staff will notify the APD/SRO immediately in compliance with mandated reporting procedures.
 Restorative practices are also used when a student returns from a suspension.